CongducPham/LowCostLoRaGw/README.md

 Use an Arduino as a LoRa gateway
 --------------------------------

 The gateway can also be based on an Arduino board, as described in the web page.
-With the Arduino IDE, open the Arduino_LoRa_Gateway sketch set the compilation #define as follows:
+With the Arduino IDE, open the Arduino_LoRa_Gateway sketch and set the compilation #define as follows:

 #define IS_RCV_GATEWAY
 //#define IS_SEND_GATEWAY